 For someone who doesn't usually scrub up too well for photos, this isn't at all bad.
 (Thanks to Steve!).

-It was taken in May 2010 in the fishing harbour at Sekondi, in south-west Ghana.
+It was taken in May 2010 in the fishing harbour at Sekondi in Ghana.
 The boats had come in and unloaded their catch.
-They sold to a very assertive, and muscular, bunch of women - the fish traders.
+They sold to a very assertive bunch of women - the fish traders.
 'Who makes the most money?', I asked Kobe, the driver who took us to Sekondi.
 'The fishing crews, or the women who buy their catch?'
 'Oh, the women', he replied.

 We had two Delhi weddings.
 This was after the first, as I recall.
 At Tees Hazari, a ramshackle court building, in October 1994.
 We later had a much more splendid wedding, with a Hindu priest - and a traditional, exuberant brass band on the eve of the ceremony, playing Bollywood badly.